isomerpages/nlb-exhibitions/_punggolstories/1a-punggolstories-about.md

             <p>Explore The Lens of Literature, an interactive table of curated poems, novels and short story excerpts by Singapore writers.
 Get creative, compose your own poem, and take it home as a digital souvenir!</p>

             <p><em>Punggol Stories</em> at The Lens of Literature looks at the changes in heartland areas like Punggol.
-It features 16 literary works covering four themes:</p>
+It features literary works in English, Chinese, Malay and Tamil covering four themes:</p>

             <p>
                 <ul>